spatie/laravel-event-sourcing/README.md

 This package aims to be the simple and very pragmatic way to get started with event sourcing in Laravel.

-## Requirements

-This package requires:
-- PHP 7.2 or higher
-- Laravel 5.6.0 or higher
-- A database that supports `json` columns, like MySQL 5.7 or higher

 ## Documentation

 You can find installation instructions and detailed instructions on how to use this package at [the dedicated documentation site](https://docs.spatie.be/laravel-event-projector).